InvaderZim62/Labyrinth/README.md

 I created the board scene with black trail and holes using [Blender](https://www.blender.org/).
 This mesh node is purely for aesthetics.
 It is not given a physics body, since the holes are not recognized by the physics engine.
-Instead, I create "boardNode" and attached panels, board edges, and bars with *kinematic* physics bodies to constrain the marble.
+Instead, I create "boardNode" and attach panels, board edges, and bars with *kinematic* physics bodies to constrain the marble.

-To create the panels, I use an algorithm to fit rectangular boxes between "holes", moving from top left to bottom right, until the entire board is covered.
+To create the panels, I use an algorithm to fit rectangular boxes between the "holes", moving from top left to bottom right, until the entire board is covered.
 Normally, the panels are clear, but this is what it looks like if I use different colors.
+Even though the uncovered area around the holes is square-shaped, it still looks good when the marble falls through.

 ![Labyrinth panels](https://github.com/InvaderZim62/Labyrinth/assets/34785252/c9168296-514a-4a0f-a8e7-c71d99b04212)